tidesdb/tidesdb.github.io/src/content/docs/articles/benchmark-analysis-tidesdb6-rocksdb1075.md

 **The Bottom Line**

-The benchmarks demonstrate that TidesDB has evolved beyond a write-optimized specialist into a truly balanced, high-performance storage engine.
+The benchmarks demonstrate that TidesDB has evolved beyond a write-optimized maestro into a truly balanced, high-performance storage engine.
 It achieves exceptional write throughput while simultaneously delivering competitive-to-superior read performance—a combination that positions it as a compelling choice for modern applications.

 TidesDB's most remarkable achievement is delivering 1.76x faster random reads than RocksDB while maintaining 3.28x faster sequential writes and using 1.9x less storage space.

 The space efficiency alone—with databases 1.2x-6.1x smaller than RocksDB for identical data—represents substantial cost savings in cloud storage scenarios.
 At scale, this could translate to millions of dollars in reduced storage costs while simultaneously improving performance.

-**When to Choose Each**

-**TidesDB** emerges as the preferred choice for:
-- Modern high-performance applications where both reads and writes matter
-- Systems where storage costs are significant
-- Applications with access locality (the common case)
-- Scenarios where immediate space reclamation is valuable

-**RocksDB** remains appropriate for:
-- Memory-constrained environments (embedded systems, strict resource limits)
-- Applications requiring proven long-term stability
-- Systems with existing RocksDB integrations
-- Scenarios with very large batch operations (>5,000)

----

-**Methodology Note** · All benchmarks were conducted with 8 concurrent threads, synchronous writes disabled, default batch size of 1,000 operations (unless otherwise specified), 16-byte keys, and 100-byte values (unless otherwise specified).
-Results represent single-run measurements and should be validated in production environments with application-specific workloads and configurations.